OSU-IAM/ansible-midpoint/README.md

 An ansible playbook for midPoint Identity and Access Management

 Starting with midPoint 3.7+, standalone deployment via Spring Boot and embedded Tomcat is the preferred method of deployment.
-The warfile method of deployment is deprecated and will not be supported going forward.
+The warfile method of deployment is no longer supported.
 See the **Configuration** section for details.

 As of midPoint 3.7.2, this playbook will always use SSL.